 - It is easier for the person operating the fogger as well as other people to escape direct contact with the fog that might contain substances that are not good for health.

 - Efficiency.
 Thermal foggers are more efficient than cold foggers in few ways.
-They use a lower concentration of active ingredient, thermal foggers can spray more insecticide using less energy than ULV foggers, and they need shorter amount of time to fog same size area than cold foggers.
+They use a lower concentration of active ingredient, thermal foggers can spray more insecticide using less energy than ULV foggers, and they need a shorter amount of time to fog same size area than cold foggers.

 - Thermal foggers are cheaper to buy.
-When looking at prices of thermal foggers for personal usage compared to ULV foggers, thermal foggers are generally more than two times cheaper than ULV foggers to purchase.
+When looking at prices of thermal foggers for personal use compared to ULV foggers, thermal foggers are generally more than two times cheaper than ULV foggers to purchase.

 Thermal fogger disadvantages

-- Carrier substances can have strong odors that may be unpleasant for person operating the fogger and other people in close range.
+- Carrier substances can have strong odors that may be unpleasant for the person operating the fogger and other people in close range.